 risks related to adoption services and waivers of liability only when such waivers are limited, consistent with applicable law and regulation, and based on the specific risks detailed in the contract; and

-circumstances under which services may be terminated by either party.
-Interpretation: When a child is being placed prior to the termination of parental rights, the program should inform the prospective adoptive parents of the risks of such a placement and the steps that will be necessary to complete an adoption.
+circumstances under which either party may terminate services.
+Interpretation: When a child is being placed prior to the termination of parental rights, the organization should inform the prospective adoptive parents of the risks of such a placement and the steps that will be necessary to complete an adoption.
 Examples: Examples of information in the plan if the adoption is disrupted or dissolved can include, (1) legal and financial obligations of the family and the organization, (2) how the child's wishes may be considered, and (3) how relevant authorities will be notified and may be involved.

+NA The organization provides child-focused recruitment only.

-AS 4.07
+AS 5.06

-The organization works in active partnership with clients to:
+The organization works in active partnership with persons served to:

 assume a service coordination role, as appropriate, when the need has been identified and no other organization has assumed that responsibility;